 Updated by Vlad Lanetz over 3 years ago

 Interestingly, some channels have almost no errors, and some have more than 20 per hour, although the transponder is one.

 A few days later, the bandwith is displayed again for 90, it is necessary to restart tvheadend and it is displayed only for 1 channel as everything.
 Also, when the speed of the entire transponder is displayed, exactly 30 transport errors appear approximately every 15 minutes (they are not displayed in the error counter on the record, only in status > stream).

 Updated by Vlad Lanetz about 3 years ago

 I finally found the reason for displaying the bitrate of the entire transponder.

 If you first playing muxes and then run the channel on the same adapter, the bitrate of the entire transponder and not the specific channel continues to be displayed.
 Can this be fixed?

-Updated by Flole Systems 6 months ago
+Updated by Flole Systems about 3 years ago